grace-notes/website/contents/topics/life-of-christ.md

 Rome at the Time of Christ
 --------------------------

-### The Roman Environment During the Life of Christ.
+### The Roman Environment During the Life of Christ

 The Pax Romanus.